License GuideSOC 31-9092

 Read more

-Practicing as a medical assistant without an active license violates state law across the country.
+Practicing as a medical assistant without an active license violates state law across the United States.
 Violators face civil fines and must forfeit any income earned while unlicensed.
-Repeat offenses can result in criminal charges in certain states, though penalties vary by jurisdiction.
-The specific consequences depend on state regulations and the circumstances of each case.
+States vary in their enforcement approach.
+Some impose criminal penalties for repeat offenses, which may include short jail sentences.
+The specific consequences depend on state regulations and the violation's severity.

 Career Outlook